guanxin0520/dhnowFilter/README.md

 ###Backup/Reset classifier
 you can backup your classifier by run
 <pre>
-java -jar recommendSystem.jar -b
+java -jar dhnowFilter.jar -b
 </pre>

 you can backup your classifier by run
 <pre>
-java -jar recommendSystem.jar -r
+java -jar dhnowFilter.jar -r
 </pre>
 ***************************************************************
 ###Copyright and Acknowlagements: